bluesky/tiled/docs/source/how-to/custom-export-formats.md

 When it loads the configuration, Tiled temporarily adds the directory containing `config.yml` to the Python module search path (`sys.path`).
 This makes it easy to prototype and integrate custom code.
-Of course, the configuration can also load module that are installed in the normal fashion.
+Of course, the configuration can also load modules that are installed in the normal fashion.
 ```

 We can request data as smiley-separated variables from the command line